 Phosphorus

 This unique blend is reflected in its chemical formula of MgAl2(PO4)2(OH)2.
-Lazulite forms a solid solution series with scorzalite, with varying Mg and Fe content (mg fe).
-The specific gravity of lazulite typically ranges from 3.0 to 3.1, which is lower than that of scorzalite, making specific gravity a useful property for distinguishing between these two minerals during identification.
+Lazulite forms a solid solution series with scorzalite, with varying Mg and Fe contents (Mg, Fe).
+The specific gravity of lazulite typically ranges from 3.0 to 3.2, which is lower than that of scorzalite, making specific gravity a useful property for distinguishing between these two minerals during identification.
+Specific gravity refers to the density of a mineral compared to water.

 The formation of this relatively rare mineral is a tale of geologic transformation.
-Lazulite is considered one of the rock-forming minerals in certain metamorphic rocks.
+Lazulite is considered a rock-forming mineral in certain metamorphic rocks.
 High-grade metamorphic environments are where lazulite comes to life, where aluminum-rich sedimentary rocks like shale or clay-rich rocks undergo regional metamorphism.
-Lazulite is typically found in metamorphic terrains and is often found in association with minerals such as quartz, muscovite, and kyanite.
+Lazulite is typically found in metamorphic terranes and often occurs in association with minerals such as quartz, muscovite, and kyanite.
 This process involves the crystallization of minerals under extreme temperature and pressure conditions in the presence of phosphorus, creating this unique gemstone.

 Mining Locations